jtulach/codesnippet4javadoc/README.md

 ## How does it work?

-The Codesnippet Doclet introduces new tag **codesnippet** that allows you to reference real code snippets in your project.
+The Codesnippet Doclet introduces new tag `{@snippet }` that allows you to reference real code snippets in your project.
 Identify the snippets in your code and then reference them from a Javadoc:

 ```java
 /** Snippet demo showing content of {@code main} method: